 What is the Texas Cultural Trust?

-The Texas Cultural Endowment Fund, and was created by the Texas Legislature in 1993 to provide a stable funding source to enhance the performing, visual and literary arts, and arts education in Texas.
+The Texas Cultural Endowment Fund, established by the State of Texas Legislature in 1993, exists to provide a stable funding source for the arts in Texas.
 The Texas Cultural Endowment Fund is a fund outside the state treasury, and the Legislature may not appropriate money from the Texas Cultural Endowment Fund.

 Why was the Texas Cultural Trust created?

-The Texas Cultural Trust was created to provide stability and increase funding for The Texas Cultural Endowment Fund, which was established, in 1993, by The Texas Legislature.
+The Texas Cultural Trust was established to provide stability and increase funding for the Texas Cultural Endowment Fund.

 Do other states have Trust Funds for the arts?